 Royal Bank Chambers is a classic sandstone building constructed for bank premises in 1940.
 Located at 287-301 Collins Street, Melbourne, this quality property is situated at one of the most prominent Collins Street locations in the heart of the Melbourne's CBD.
 With a net lettable area of approximately 5,280 square metres, the Art Deco-style building encompasses two basement floors, a large ground floor and mezzanine level in addition to the nine upper floors.
 The property has significant street frontage to both Collins Street and Elizabeth Street.

-APGF was only the second owner in the building's 70-year history and it was the first time in the property's history that non-bank users had the opportunity to locate their businesses in this historic building.
+The Bryan Family Group's former managed fund was only the second owner in the building's 70-year history and it was the first time in the property's history, that non-bank users had the opportunity to locate their businesses inside this iconic building.

 The sale of the property settled to international investors on 10 December 2013.

-Located in the heart of Brisbane's 'golden triangle', the 32,000 square metre Blue Tower commercial office tower in Creek Street, Brisbane, was APGF's flagship property.
+Brisbane's 32,000 square metre commercial office tower, known as the Blue Tower, is located in the heart of the CBD's 'golden triangle' fronting Creek Street.
 Situated 150 metres from the GPO, it provides close proximity to the financial and retail sectors of the Brisbane CBD.
-The property consists of a 37-level commercial office building and a separate two-level annexe building.
-The main office tower has 32 levels of offices, ground floor lobby and retail, and four levels of basement car parking comprising approximately 308 car parks.
+The main office tower has 32 levels of offices, ground floor lobby and retail, plus four levels of basement car parking comprising approximately 308 car parks.
 The net lettable area of the property is approximately 32,200 square metres.

-APGF delivered the most significant capital expenditure program in the Blue Tower's 23 year history.
+The Bryan Family Group's former managed fund oversaw the delivery of the most significant capital expenditure program in the Blue Tower's 23-year history.
 An $8 million services upgrade was completed in May 2011, which saw the ground floor foyer refurbished together with new air-conditioning chillers, controls and lifts installed as part of the modernisation program.

 The sale of the property settled on 31 October 2012 to Dexus Property Group for $241.6 million.